 When you’re 19, work in a bank and there are only 19 commercial radio stations to apply to, a real radio gig is a bit of a dream.
-Your teachers always thought so; and your parents probably quietly think so.
+Your teachers always thought so; and your parents probably quietly thought so.
 I thought so too.

 So, after a few demos were received unfavourably, I churned out this one in the middle of the night, having sneaked in to my hospital radio station.